joaomateusferr/mac-utils/macos/tutorials/How to restore macOS on a Apple silicon mac.md

 3 - Under the Software Update Gear (This Mac is enrolled in the Apple Beta Software Program), click on Details.

 4 - On selecting Restore Defaults, you will no longer receive any beta software program updates.

+5 - Your Mac will ask to enter the Mac login Password.
+Once you verify the login passcode, Beta Updates will be removed automatically.

+6 - Waiting for a standard macOS version to be launched and then install it through software update.

+### Additional information

+How to Unenroll macOS Monterey Beta on MacBook Pro/Air, Mac: https://www.howtoisolve.com/how-to-unenroll-macos-beta-on-macbook-pro-air-mac-updated/

 ## Bootable usb